Sharpening a Spindle Roughing Gouge

 This is often overlooked by novice Woodturners.
 My preferred method is a quick rub with used fine grit sandpaper which will quickly clean up any resin or debris on the inside of the flute allowing you to create a clean cutting edge at the tip of the tool.
 Aesthetically, it also shines the inside of the flute too making it look like new.
 I normally use a small piece of used 320 grit sandpaper from my Spindle Turning pieces which will scratch the tool surface much less than fresh sandpaper.

 1,000 grit or higher wet/dry sandpaper can be used too but will struggle against any kind of residue.
 First try the used 320 grit and then use a high grit wet/dry sandpaper if you like to create a high shine.
 To finish off the tool after sharpening, I find wiping the tool with a small bit of Furniture Polish with Beeswax will clean up the entire tool, steel and wood handle inclusive.
-This is also beneficial if the tool has become sticky from use.
+This is also beneficial if the tool has become sticky or greasy from use.
 I normally spray the polish onto a flat kitchen tissue, wipe all over the tool and then use the dry side to buff the polished surface.

 Correct angle